Kotlin/kotlin-by-example/examples/05_stdlib/10_associateBy.md

 </div>

-1. Define data class descirbes a Person.
+1. Defines a data class that descirbes a person.
-2. Define collection of known people.
+2. Defines a collection of people.
-3. Build a map from person's phone number to person information.
+3. Builds a map from phone numbers to their owners' information. `it.phone` is the `keySelector` here.
+The `valueSelector` is not provided, so the values of the map are `Person` objects themselves.
-4. Build another map from phone number to city where owner lives.
+4. Builds a map from phone numbers to the cities where owners live. `Person::city` is the `valueSelector` here, so the values of the map contain only cities.
-5. Build the third map which contains cities and people living there.
+5. Builds a map that contains cities and people living there.
+The values of the map are lists of person names.